dkatina/148-Intro-to-D-S/README.md

 ### Time and Space Complexity of Python Dictionaries

 **Adding Elements**
 Because Dictionaries are unordered, there is no 'insert' in the middle or 'append' to the end.
-We simply add it to the collection and this happens in constant time
+We simply add it to the collection and this happens in constant time O(1)

 **Accessing Elements**
 We unlock values stored in our dictionaries with keys, and when we key into the dictionary this also happens in constant time O(1).

 **Deleting Elements**
 Again, because there is no order to dictionaries, when we remove items, there is no space to be filled causing other items to have to move.
-So deleting is also constant.
+So deleting is also constant O(1).

 **Membership Checks**:
 Because all keys of a dictionary are unique, when we go to see if a key exists in our dictionary, it is just as quick as trying to access this value.
 Therefor membership checks also happen in constant time O(1)